obot-ai/wp-obotai/readme.txt

 == Arbitrary section ==
-This plugin is relying on a 3rd party(Microsoft) as a service and under what circumstances. https://dev.botframework.com/ http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31 https://privacy.microsoft.com/ja-jp/privacystatement
+This plugin is relying on a 3rd party(Microsoft) as a service and under what circumstances.
+This chatbot exchanges of messages with users and stores the chat data in the ObotAI service by botframework.

+https://dev.botframework.com/
+http://www.microsoftvolumelicensing.com/DocumentSearch.aspx?Mode=3&DocumentTypeId=31
+https://privacy.microsoft.com/ja-jp/privacystatement